jessebuckmann/sample_preparation_module/projects/SamplePreparationModule_by_Roos_and_Jesse/feedback/Peer_review_by_Mikita_and_Floris.md

 (4) Location not clear

 3. Can you understand and explain the analysis procedure to a third person?
-- The analysis processes on chemical resistance and windspeed itself are well-documented and quite simple, so explaining to a third person is very much doable.
+- The analysis processes on chemical resistance and windspeed itself (save for some details on the latter) are well-documented and quite simple, so explaining the genral process to a third person is very much doable.

 4. Is the setup robust and safe to operate?
 - The set-up itself is robust and safe to operate.
-- The chemical testing of the coating is safe for someone who also studied chemistry, and safe under adequate supervision for someone who studied only physics.
+- Based on the reported safety instructions, the chemical testing of the coating is safe for someone who also studied chemistry, and safe under adequate supervision for someone who studied only physics.

 5. Did you encounter any issues?
 Could you troubleshoot those without contacting the owners?
 - The battery necesarry for the airflow measurements was also used by power supply group.
+We asked the project group if an alternative power source was present, but there was not.
 In the end we were able to use the battery after the group peer-reviewing the power supply gorup had finished.
-- Testing of the coating required making an appointment with Jesper, which we were not able to do on Monday
+- Testing of the coating required making an appointment with Jesper, which we were not able to do on Monday.
-- Some of the locations on the
+- Aforementioned uncertainties regarding the details on the airflow measurements.
+For some of the measurements, we thought of two possible locations/measurements settings.
+In those cases we tried both and reported the two values if they were significantly different.
+Three measurements were not retaken, one of which was taken during the prodcution process so not being able to repeat was not considered a problem.
+We could have asked the project group for more details on the nature of the other two (one where the required anemonitor was missing, one were the measurement location was not clear).
+Additionally, we could perhaps have asked the project group where to find the third anemonitor.

 6. What part of the measurement procedure did you appreciate most?
--
+- It is nice that the ventillation results are largely reproducible.

 ### Interactions: